Christopher-Patrick-Gorman/Chris_Gorman_Capstone/README.md

 ---

+## Deployment Context

+The pipeline was deployed on a Linux VM (Linode).
+Cron jobs scheduled API ingestion tasks.
+The MySQL version supports upserts using transaction GUID and last-modified timestamps.

+---

 ## Deployment & Orchestration

 The pipeline is deployed on a **Linode virtual machine**, where scheduled jobs run via **cron** to automate data ingestion.